RafUrera/LinuxFilePermissionsPortfolio/README.md

 The command `ls -la` displays the permissions, which ensures that the permissions were changed correctly.

-## Change file permissions on a hidden file
+## Change File Permissions on a Hidden File

 Another change that must be made is for the hidden file `.projects_x.txt` which is an archived file.
 It should have read permissions to both the user and the group, but not write permissions to both.
 To correct the permissions for this file, the command `chmod u-w,g-w,g+r .project_x.txt` was used.
 This command removes the write permissions for both user types and gives the group permission to read the hidden file.